drewtu2/eece5698-final/README.md

 ROS Image messages from the `/raspicam2/image_raw` topic and published the ROI to follow to the `/roi` topic.
 If more than one ROI was found, only the ROI with the largest area was published.

+A diagram of the node/topic map is shown below.

+![Image Processing Pipeline with corresponding nodes and topics][pipeline]

 **HOG Detector**: The first method we used was OpenCVs built in pedestrian HoG Detector.
 After detection, we perform a non-maxima supression to prevent the same